-Faculty home and/or cell phone numbers (this includes text messaging) should only be used when the matter must be resolved before the next school day.
-If you need to call/text a faculty member after school hours, please do so prior to 8:00 p.m.
-Faculty and staff are asked to return phone calls/text messages/emails by the end of the next business day.
-If you would like to communicate with a teacher through e-mail, the e-mail address is the first name initial, last name@evansvilledayschool.org.
-(Example: Jarin Jaffee's e -mail address is jjaffee@evansvilledayschool.org).
-All email addresses can also be found through RenWeb and on the school's website.
+Faculty and staff are asked to return phone calls and emails by the end of the next business day.
+To communicate with a teacher through email, the email address is the initial of the first name followed by last name@evansvilledayschool.org.
+(Example: Kevin Kunst's e -mail address is kkunst@evansvilledayschool.org,) All email addresses can also be found through FACTS Family and on the school's website.